 1. Restricted Contact and Locations

-There are some conditions, mostly for sex and domestic violence individuals, that include as staying away from certain locations, restrictions on contact with minors, and prohibitions on taking children's photos or allowing minors to stay overnight.
+There are some conditions, mostly for sex and domestic violence individuals, which include staying away from certain locations, restrictions on contact with minors, and prohibitions on taking children's photos or allowing minors to stay overnight.
 These types of conditions are commonly intended to protect vulnerable populations and are sometimes unenforceable.

-The few ways the officers can learn of violations are limited - if they happen to be at the right place at the right time, if someone else reports the individual under supervision (for example in cases when there was a specific restriction not to be close to a specific victim), or if the individual under supervision is caught by police.
-Otherwise, enforcement largely depends on the individual's under supervision honesty.
+The few ways the officers can learn of violations are limited – if they happen to be at the right place at the right time, if someone else reports the individual under supervision (for example in cases when there was a specific restriction not to be close to a specific victim), or if the individual under supervision is caught by police.
+Otherwise, enforcement largely depends on the honesty of the individual under supervision.

-The main challenge raised by the POs is the inability to effectively verify whether individuals under supervision are actually obeying these restrictive conditions.
+The main challenge raised by the POs is the inability to effectively verify whether individuals under supervision are obeying these restrictive conditions.
 As one officer is quoted saying,

 "Don't have contact with anyone in the community, or don't go to any—there's certain things.
-For us, how do you enforce that as a—we're not, 24/7, drivin' around Franklin County say, "All right, who's at the playground today?"
+For us, how do you enforce that as a—we're not, 24/7, drivin' around Franklin County say, ‘All right, who's at the playground today?’
 It's hard.
 If, by chance, we're drivin' by and we see them, oh, okay, well, then we know.
 Those are some hard conditions" (B5-2).

 This is especially hard when the locations are general and not specific: